DON'T WASTE DONATE

 ABOUT FOOD WASTE

 Food waste in America is a huge problem.
 Food waste occurs at every level of the food supply chain.
 Farms, food manufacturers, restaurants, schools, supermarkets and consumers share responsibility for the disposal of an enormous amount of fresh food.
 According to the Iowa Waste Reduction Center, 40% of food in the United States goes to waste.
+Twenty billion pounds of produce currently go to waste on farms every year.
 That’s approximately 20 pounds of food per person every month.

 Consumers expect Broccoli to be a uniform shade of vibrant green.
 This expectation may have started in the frozen food aisle when producers began to use a green dye to keep frozen broccoli looking good.
 This created a consumer expectation that all Broccoli be rich in color when in fact mother nature does not grow Broccoli this way.